The Projection Booth podcast covers Point Blank

 Introduction

 Darwyn Cooke does one in-depth interview for each volume in his series of comic book adaptations of Richard Stark’s [pseudonym of Donald Westlake] Parker novels.
 (Here are the interviews for The Hunter and The Outfit.)
-For his new one, The Score, he was kind enough to invite The Violent World of Parker to conduct the interview.
-“I thought it was time I geared whatever big interview I did more towards Don’s [Donald Westlake’s] fans, rather than my own,” he told us.
+For his new one, The Score, he was kind enough to invite The Violent World of Parker to […]

 Books which begat films on Existential Ennui

 Just a quick plug for a series of posts over on Existential Ennui—one of which Trent kindly linked in his “News for week ending”—on books which begat perhaps more famous films, some of which may be of interest to Violent World of Parker regulars.
-I cross-posted one of the earliest missives—on […]
+I cross-posted one of the earliest missives—on Brian […]